neoburger/neoburger.github.io/index.md

 | **redeem** *bNEO* | send withdraw fee (*GAS*) to `NPmdLGJN47EddqYcxixdGMhtkr7Z5w4Aos` and you will redeem *bNEO* to *NEO* instantly in the same transaction (the withdraw fee is `0.01` *GAS* per *NEO*) (it is better to send integer multiples of `0.01` *GAS* because *NEO* is indivisible) (note that the argument `data` in *GAS* transfer must be `null` which is default for most wallets) |
 | **claim** *GAS* | send any amount of *bNEO* to `NPmdLGJN47EddqYcxixdGMhtkr7Z5w4Aos` and you will claim your *GAS* reward (it's better to send `0` *bNEO* if your wallet supports sending `0` amount) |

+> Holding *bNEO* implies vote delegation in Neo governance.
+The governance modulo of Neoburger provides a DAO to to enhance the Neo governance in a decentrilized way.

 ## Applications

 The following tools are supportted for better usage.